-Changing From Adjustment of Status to Consular Processing12 Jul 2018
+Changing from Adjustment of Status to Consular Processing22 Aug 2022

-Form I-824 Used to Have Case Transferred to National Visa Center
+Use Form I-824 to Transfer Case to National Visa Center

 If the immigrant petition indicates that the case will be completed using the adjustment-of-status option, but the beneficiary decides instead to switch to consular processing, form I-824 is needed in order to have the case transferred to the NVC.
 Form I-824 generally should be filed as soon as possible, as it can take months to adjudicate.
-Further, note that, for most types of cases, the petitioner is required to sign the I-824.
+Further, note that, for most types of cases, the petitioner (usually the employer for an I-140 case) is required to sign the I-824.

 The procedural requirements in the U.S. immigration system can be confusing.
 This is one of the many reasons that it often is best to work with an experienced attorney who can assist you throughout the entire immigration journey.